monadicsystems/monadicsystems.github.io/post2.md

 As you can see, pattern declarations are similar to function declarations, but they are prefixed with the `pattern` keyword and must have an uppercase identifier, like data constructors.
 They can even have type signatures!
 You'll also notice that instead of a `=` preceding the body of the declaration, a `<-` is used instead.
 This reverse arrow is used when defining what's called a **unidirectional pattern**.
-Unidirectional patterns can only be used for deconstructing values.
-For example, let's redefine the function `getTextFromFoo` using our custom unidirectional pattern:
+Unidirectional patterns are unidirectional because they can only be used for deconstructing values, not constructing them.
+For example, let's redefine the function `getTextFromFoo` using the unidirectional pattern we defined:

 ```haskell
 getTextFromFoo :: Foo -> Text